Beatso/Picasso/legal/PRIVACY_POLICY.md

 # Picasso - Privacy Policy

-By using Picasso, you agree to the [Terms of Service](https://github.com/Beatso/Picasso/blob/legal/TERMS_OF_SERVICE.md), [Privacy Policy](https://github.com/Beatso/Picasso/blob/main/legal/PRIVACY_POLICY.md) and [Security Policy](https://github.com/Beatso/Picasso/blob/main/SECURITY.md).
+By using Picasso, you agree to the [Terms of Service](https://github.com/Beatso/Picasso/blob/main/legal/TERMS_OF_SERVICE.md), [Privacy Policy](https://github.com/Beatso/Picasso/blob/main/legal/PRIVACY_POLICY.md) and [Security Policy](https://github.com/Beatso/Picasso/blob/main/SECURITY.md).
+This document may be changed at any time and without notice.
+It is your responsibility to check this document for any changes.

 "I", "we", "me", "us" and "the developer" refers to Beatso, the developer of the bot.